 - Keyloggers and Info Stealers

-A keylogger is a software that monitors your keyboard activity and uses the gathered information to hack into personal accounts.
+A keylogger is software that monitors your keyboard activity and uses the gathered information to hack into personal accounts.
 Although it automatically collects tons of unnecessary details along the way, it’s still efficient in logging passwords and credit card numbers.

-Stealers sit in your system, searching for anything from basic operation to personal information.
+Stealers sit in your system, searching for anything from basic operations to personal information.
 It looks for data in your browser, messages, VPN, gaming and banking software, FTP accounts, and email.
 While various stealers use different methods to do so, their end goal is one: send useful information to an attacker.

 - Payment Card Sniffers and Banking Injects